—Amy & Jeff Gingerich, parents to Poppy

 The class fee is $175 and includes materials and guidebook.
 To register for an Empowered Birth class, click the registration button at the top of the page.
 You will be directed to TicketLeap, where you will choose your class date and pay a $50 deposit to hold your space.
 If you would like to pay your deposit via cash or check, please contact me.
 Your balance of $125 is due on your first day of class.

-Classes tend to fill 1-2 weeks before the start date, so please do not delay your registration.
-Class size is limited to 8-12 couples and are held at Babyology, 3934 Dutchmans Lane.
-Read the course outline to learn more.
+Classes tend to fill 2-3 weeks before the start date, so please do not delay your registration.
+Class size is limited to 8-12 couples.
+Classes are held at Clark Memorial Hospital, Rainbow Blossom in the Highlands, and Walden school.
+Read the course outline to learn more about the agenda and discussion topics for each class.

 Second+ Time Around